-Defying Congress, Trump vows Supreme Court fight over any impeachment
+Contradicting Constitution, Trump vows Supreme Court fight over impeachment

 That would not preclude Trump from proceeding with litigation to tie up the issue in the courts, despite Supreme Court precedent upholding congressional impeachment power.
 In 1993, the nation’s top court ruled 9-0 in a case involving an impeached U.S. judge that the judiciary has no role in the impeachment process.

+Lawrence Tribe, a constitutional law professor at Harvard who has been critical of Trump, said the U.S. founding fathers had considered but ultimately scrapped the idea of allowing the Supreme Court to have any role in the impeachment process.

+“Not even a SCOTUS filled with Trump appointees would get in the way of the House or Senate,” Tribe said in a series of tweets on Wednesday.

-Some congressional Republicans have urged that the country to move forward after the Mueller report, while a few, including Senator Mitt Romney, have condemned Trump’s actions.
+Some congressional Republicans have urged the country to move forward after the Mueller report, while a few, including Senator Mitt Romney, have condemned Trump’s actions.
 Some conservatives outside of Congress have urged congressional action in the wake of Mueller’s report.

-“We believe the framers of the Constitution would have viewed the totality of this conduct as evidence of high crimes and misdemeanors,” Checks & Balances, a group of conservative lawyers, said in a statement on Tuesday that backed more investigations.

-Trump has said Mueller’s findings cleared him of any wrongdoing.
-“We waited for Mueller and WON, so now the Dems look to Congress as last hope!” he tweeted on Wednesday.

-Trump has ramped up his fight against congressional oversight, ordering officials not to comply with subpoenas and filing a lawsuit to prevent material from being turned over to lawmakers.

-“There is no reason to go any further, and especially in Congress where it’s very partisan - obviously very partisan,” Trump told the Washington Post in an interview on Tuesday.

-Reporting by Susan Heavey and Makini Brice, Editing by Franklin Paul and Andrea Ricci
+Reporting by Susan Heavey, Steve Holland, Roberta Rampton and Makini Brice, Writing by John Whitesides, Editing by Andrea Ricci and Alistair Bell